Italy post office IPO attracts 270,000 retail investors - source

 Italy is selling up to 38.4 percent of the state post service behemoth and could raise as much as 3.7 billion euros ($4.20 billion) for stretched government coffers.
 The Treasury has set a price range of between 6 and 7.5 euros per share.

-Banca IMI, controlled by Intesa Sanpaolo (ISP.MI), Bank of America-Merrill Lynch (BAC.N), Citigroup (C.N), Mediobanca (MDBI.MI) and UniCredit (CRDI.MI) are global coordinators for the share sale.
+Banca IMI, controlled by Intesa Sanpaolo, Bank of America-Merrill Lynch, Citigroup, Mediobanca and UniCredit are global coordinators for the share sale.

-Credit Suisse CSGN.VX, Goldman Sachs (GS.N) JP Morgan (JPM.N), Morgan Stanley (MS.N) and UBS UBSG.VX are acting as bookrunners.